my sweetheart #3: feral

 “Really?
 Serious?
 But you’re so funny.
 I can’t see you with someone serious.”

+She swooned inside.
 “You think I’m funny?”

 “Well, yeah.”
 He smiled.
 “In a quiet sort of way.
 It’s a good thing.”

-A good thing, also noted.
-So maybe he liked funny women.
-Was Ingrid funny, too?
-Please, God, don’t let Ingrid be funny, too.
-Please, God, let me have this.
-Maria prayed sometimes, and granted, praying for a man felt like it was probably beneath an almighty being’s concerns.
-But this, specifically.
-What she felt for Jordan was special and gentle and pure, and she’s been alone now for years because no man she’s ever met could match what she felt for this one.
+And please, God, let me have this, Maria prayed sometimes.
+Granted, she was well aware that praying for a man was probably far beneath an almighty being’s concerns.
+But this, specifically, she needed this.
+What she felt for Jordan was special and gentle and pure, and she’d been alone now for years because no man she’d ever met could match what she felt for this one.

-“You don’t talk about him much.”
+“You don’t talk about him much,” Jordan said.

 “Oh, talk about who?”
 Maria was still lost in delightful reverie.

 Jordan seemed genuinely interested to know, so she told him.
 “Oh, no, it’s okay.
+It’s not too sad anymore.
 Well, he was an officer in the Air Force.
 He was only a couple of years older than me, but he always seemed so grown up.
 Like, he was probably even grown up as a little kid.
 He liked classical music and tennis and crossword puzzles.
 Um, he wasn’t super religious or anything, but he always went to church, like it was something he felt he need to do.
 He volunteered.
 And he was really good at saving money.”

 Jordan nodded.
 “The kind of guy who has all his shit together.”